Real Estate Witch

 • How either party can terminate the contract

-• Compensation (typically from the seller’s proceeds)
+• Compensation (typically a real estate commission from the seller's proceeds)

 Most agreements are exclusive, which means you have to use that agent to purchase a home.
 Usually you have to pay a fee to get out of the contract.